hangyu98/IMSP-Parser/README.md

 # CrossNELP's Data parser

-Parse raw data from NCBI Blastp to similarity matrix stored in csv
+Parse raw data from NCBI Blastp to pair-wise similarity matrices stored in csv

 ## Installation

 - Clone the repository
+- Make sure you have JDK 1.7 or above installed

 ## Usage